gnosis/GECO/Proposals/TasitSDK.md

 ### What project are you building

 > The Tasit SDK is a JavaScript SDK for making standalone native mobile Ethereum dapps using React Native.
+It integrates seamlessly with the Gnosis Safe so that mobile dapps can use funds stored in the Safe wallet.

 ### Why did you decide to build it